 Show don’t tell

-Headlines that featured “photos” or “images” have a 37% better CTR than headlines without.
+Headlines that featured “photos” or “images” have a 37% better organic CTR than headlines without.
 When possible, include photos within your article and your title.

 Use a Numbered List